Aayan-01/CLOT/README.md

 # Cloth Authenticator & Price Estimator

 AI-powered cloth authentication and price estimation system using Gemini Vision AI.
-Upload 1-3 images and get instant analysis of authenticity, condition, era, and estimated resale prices in INR and USD.
+Upload 1-3 images and get instant analysis of authenticity, condition, era, and estimated resale prices in INR only

 ## Features